 You need to adhere to local data privacy laws, industry standards, and ISO/IEC 27001 security policies.
 From a technical standpoint, this requires implementing multi-factor authentication, automatic log-off, data encryption, and role-based access control.
 It’s equally important to establish policies for secure data management and train your employees in cybersecurity.

-Over the last 15 years, Acropolium has delivered over 45 HoReCa software solutions ranging from booking systems to complex management platforms.
+Over the last 15 years, Acropolium, as a hospitality app development company, has delivered over 45 HoReCa software solutions ranging from booking systems to complex management platforms.
 Our specialists can help you ideate, plan, or develop your product.
-We also can help you digitize your business with a platform tailored to your needs, as we did for Premier Hotels and Resorts.
+We also can help you digitize your business and create hotel booking website or app tailored to your needs, as we did for Premier Hotels and Resorts.

 Our multi-platform management software helped the company improve its profits by 30% and cut 40% of operational costs.
 And the best part?
-You can achieve the same results with a reliable technical partner like Acropolium.
+You can achieve the same results with hotel booking app development services provided by Acropolium.